 - a.
-The USEPA TUV & MCERTS certified analysers for emissions alone are recognised for use as CEMS. - b.
+The USEPA TUV & MCERTS certified analysers for emissions alone are recognised for use as CEMS.
+Any alteration invites invalidation of the certificate. - b.
 All indigenous and foreign Manufacturers of analysers/ instruments for real time monitoring of industrial emissions shall obtain certificate for their system within six months after the Indian certification system is in place. - c.
-Each manufacturer shall subject its product range to the verification for Conformity of Production (COP), every year.
-For this, the year shall mean the period from 01, April of a calendar year to 31st March of the succeeding calendar year. - d.
-CPCB will notify agency for COP.
+The analysers/ instruments will not be considered for installation; in case their manufacturer fails to obtain the required certification from the Indian